andrevsl/SpectralBook/ChapterMWNetwork.md

 Pensando se crio um capitulo só com a teoria de frequency reponse (pensando) We have a pole and a zero, located respectivelly at $z_p=-1/ (C(R+Z_0))$ and $z_z=-1/ (C(R-Z_0))$.
 As known for electrical circuits theory:

-- A zero
-   - Amplitude in yeilds a zero until the a infinite amplitude to the function response an phase, while a pole yields a infinite output for the function.

-- A pole
-   - Amplitude in yeilds a zero until the a infinite amplitude to the function response an phase, while a pole yields a infinite output for the function. and the corner frequencies, where $\omega_p=1/ (C(R+Z_0))$ The corner frequecies specifies where the signal will

  $\omega_z=1/ (C(R-Z_0))$